-Rather than stocking a significant number of outfits, the shop had their clients step into a 3D body scanner that took the proper measurements and then displayed clothing options superimposed on the client's body electronically.
-When offered options for being scanned dressed or undressed, in order to get the different measures for how the body would be draped by the clothing, Ms. Vik had no issues stepping into the opaque scanner and undressing as needed.
+Rather than stocking a significant number of outfits, the shop had their clients step into a 3D body scanner that took the proper measurements.
+They then displayed clothing options superimposed on the client's body electronically.
+When offered options for being scanned dressed or undressed, which got different measures for how her body would be draped by clothing, Ms. Vik had no issues stepping into the opaque scanner and undressing as needed.
 This process allowed the software to recommend not only the dress or gown, but everything from foundational garments, or lingerie depending on taste, and accessories.
 Then, once the decisions were made, Ms. Vik could select her accessories and shop for a while as they actually "printed out" her purchases.

-As she considered the styles they offered, Inger had been leaning towards, and eventually ordered a strapless green gown that she felt was a good Second Base dress.
+Considering the styles they offered, Inger had been leaning towards, and eventually ordered a strapless green gown she felt was a good Second Base dress.
 For accessories, she ordered stockings to suit the dress as well as shoes.
-When it came to the undergarments, Ms. Vik asked them what she could order that was not lace or lingerie, but also wouldn't interfere with the flow of the gown?
-Once the order was complete, the gown and accessories came to Cr 800.
+When it came to the undergarments, Ms. Vik asked them what she could order that wasn't lace or lingerie, but also wouldn't interfere with the flow of the gown?
+When the order was completed, the gown and accessories came to Cr 800.
 After Inger paid, they told her she could shop for an hour or so and then return to pick up the items.
 So it was Cr10 in drinks at a cafè people watching for an hour until the gown was ready.The End Of The Evening

 As the evening finished out, Rol did a bit of research on the structure of the Nobility locally and in the Imperium over all.
 Short of the High Peers of the Realm, he found there were "Serving", "Professional" and "Social" Aristocracy, and many who appeared to be serving themselves if anyone at all.
 The serving aristocracy included those with titles who served in the government and military.
 The professional aristocracy were those titled people who managed holdings or had careers in private industry, or for-profit organizations.
 The social aristocracy included those who volunteered for, or ran, social organizations.
 Of course, there were also those who did no more than party or wield their power to their own selfish ends.
 As well, there were those in almost every facet of the aristocracy who were out for themselves and might even be engaging in illegal activities.

-Mikah spent some time looking through the classes offered by the school Zimzod went to that day.
+Mikah spent some time looking through the classes offered by the school Zimzod had gone to that day.
 She was impressed by the facility and their range of offerings.
 She considered taking a 'vacc suit repair and maintenance' or 'ship's boat piloting' class.
 Eventually, she decided to take a full day class studying ship's boat piloting and checked her schedule to see when it might fit in?
-Eventually, she signed up to take the 208th day off to study if she could.
+She decided to take the 208th day off and signed up to study if she could.
 When Zimzod saw she was penciling a class in, he tried to get her to cover a class for him too, but she shot that down.
 Eventually, he decided to take another gunnery class at the same time she had signed up for hers.
 They did talk about the issues he ran into when he was in the lunch room, and joked about getting misleading ship patches for their jumpsuits.

-After leaving the dress shop, Ms. Vik burned an hour before returning to the dress shop and found the finished gown on a rack waiting for her to try it on.
-Once in the gown, it fit spectacularly.
+After leaving the dress shop, Ms. Vik burned an hour before returning to find the finished gown on a rack waiting for her to try it on.
+Changing into the gown, it fit spectacularly.
 Having had outfits made that way on previous visits to Rhylanor, she knew she'd had never had a better fitting outfit made, from the undergarments out, any other way.
 Not only did she approve of the appearance, but for the level of style, it was incredibly comfortable.
 Inger was very pleased to finalize the bill and have the purchase packaged so she could return to the berth.
 After a Cr 30 trip, she arrived at the berth to find Brian working with his 'droid to disassemble the wrecked 'droid he'd bought back from the salvage station.

 Noticing the piles of possibly good and definitely bad parts, Inger waved hello as she passed through and hoped that this was keeping Brian busy at the least.
 She did show him she'd bought a gown for the next day, holding up the packages.
 In the lounge, she saw Aiden watching vids and Zimzod and Mikah discussing classes at some facility on station which may be the school Zimzod took a class at earlier.
 Inger was also interested in the classes and asked about the school.
 As she asked about engineering classes, the three checked the website to find a number of classes in a dizzying array of Engineering disciplines, from basic and steam engineering to the facets of starship engineering.
 Inger considered just what training might be best for her and saw that, despite the training with Brian and Mikah, she needed a firm basis in engineering and an "Engineering 101" class would be best.